JohanLudvigHolst/momentsFileMover/README.md

 ### Running as executable

-The executable file "datemover" should be placed in a directory next to subfolders named "Oyeblikk" and "Torg", containing the raw export files from the ftp server.
+The executable file "filemover" should be placed in a directory next to subfolders named "Oyeblikk" and "Torg", containing the raw export files from the ftp server.
 See "File Structure" below for details.

-Run the script from the terminal, (it will not work if run from Finder) by entering the directory datemover is located and type:
+Run the script from the terminal, (it will not work if run from Finder) by entering the directory filemover is located and type:

 ```
-./datemover
+./filemover
 ```

 ### Running as python3 script

 Alternatively to running the executable, "filemover.py" the script also from windows environments.
 Make sure python 3 is installed.

-The script "datemover.py" should be placed in a directory next to subfolders named "Oyeblikk" and "Torg", containing the raw export files from the ftp server.
+The script "filemover.py" should be placed in a directory next to subfolders named "Oyeblikk" and "Torg", containing the raw export files from the ftp server.
 See "File Structure" below for details.

-Run the script from the terminal, by entering the directory datemover.py is located and type:
+Run the script from the terminal, by entering the directory filemover.py is located and type:

 ```
-python3 datemover.py
+python3 filemover.py
 ```